mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 movies.forEach { print("   \($0.name) (\($0.releaseDate))") }
 ```

-The app should not output the following:
+The app should now output the following instead:

 ```
 Found 10 movies: